v3vishal/preserv-eco/README.md

 # Preserving Ecosystems
 Hey there!
-If you want to see my work changes, please click on the commits button near the header!
+To view my work changes, please click the 'Commits' button located near the header.

-Preserving Ecosystems is a project that works on computational formulae that help to calculate the impact of various scenarios.
+Preserving Ecosystems is a project that utilises computational formulae to calculate the impact of various scenarios.

 Save this repo to get regular updates!